 Just Whip It

-Enjoy your new braids!
-Take a cue from Willow Smith and whip your hair back and forth, toss it — put your thing down, flip it, and reverse it, what have you.
+Lastly, enjoy your new braids!
+Take a cue from Willow Smith and whip your hair back and forth, toss it, what have you.
 The style is super-versatile, and you'll look pretty damn fly to boot, so you might as well have fun with it.